Marker Logo

 Inscription.
 Two Warm Springs Indians, acting as scouts with the U.S. Army were killed at the Battle of Dry Lake.
 That final battle of the Modoc War was fought about 10 miles S.E. of here May 10, 1873.
 They were brought to the Peninsula Camp, just south of here, and buried by the army.

 Location.
 41° 52.737′ N, 121° 21.88′ W. Marker is near Newell, California, in Modoc County.
-Marker is on California Route 139 near County Route 122, on the left when traveling north.
+It is on California Route 139 near County Route 122, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Tulelake CA 96134, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Captain Jack’s Stronghold (about 400 feet away, measured in a direct line); Canby’s Cross (about 400 feet away); Battle of Dry Lake Memorial (about 500 feet away); Tule Lake Segregation Center (approx. 0.7 miles away); Tule Lake (approx. 0.7 miles away); Petroglyph Point (approx. 2.8 miles away); Raptors - Birds of Prey (approx. 2.8 miles away); Burnett Cutoff - Muddy Waters (approx. 3.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Captain Jack’s Stronghold (about 400 feet away, measured in a direct line); Canby’s Cross (about 400 feet away); Battle of Dry Lake Memorial (about 500 feet away); Tule Lake Segregation Center (approx. 0.7 miles away); Tule Lake (approx. 0.7 miles away); Petroglyph Point (approx. 2.8 miles away); Raptors - Birds of Prey (approx. 2.8 miles away); Burnett Cutoff - Muddy Waters (approx. 3.7 miles away).
 Touch for a list and map of all markers in Newell.

 Additional keywords.
-Modoc War
+Modoc

 Paid Advertisement